ctrueden/ctrueden.github.io/_pages/deus/NPCElana.md

--=Elana Connendeol=-
+---
+layout: page
+title: Elana Connendeol
+permalink: /deus/NPCElana
+category: deus
+---

-Elana is a member of ((OrgGaia|Gaia's Ancient Order)) as well as a part of Gaia's Council.
+Elana is a member of [Gaia's Ancient Order](OrgGaia) as well as a part of Gaia's Council.
 Her fine bone structure, pointed ears and elegant demeanor mark her as an elf.